wp-plugins/interconnect-it-weather-widget/readme.txt

 The widget can be configured as follows:

 * Country - choose the country to get weather data from.
 (Some countries do not have an average result for weather conditions)
 * City - Enter the name of your area to recieve the weather results.
+If you want to use City ID, go to [OpenWeatherMaps City List](http://openweathermap.org/help/city_list.txt).
 * Display Mode - you can choose to show either a compact view of the current weather or show the forecast for the current day and next three days.
 * Colour Style - Choose between two styles of colouring:
     * Style 1 - Primary colour: Background colour of current weather and font colour of forecast, Secondary colour: Font colour of current weather and background colour of forecast.